Learn more

 Choose an appropriate font for your application letter, like Calibri or Helvetica.
 Set the font size between 10 and 12 pt.
 Adjust margins to at least 1 inch on all sides.
 Use 1.0 or 1.15 line spacing and insert an additional line between paragraphs.
 Align text to the left or use justified alignment.

-3. How to Write a Letter of Application (Example & Tips)
+5. How to Write an Application Letter—Examples & Guide

 Respectfully, Kind regards, Best regards, Yours truly, Then, make two spaces below the salutation, and type your full name.
 For some professional (but optional) flair, sign your cover letter either with a scan of your signature or by using software like DocuSign.
 8. Check your cover letter's content and formatting.